 Simple and straight to the point!
 He was so popular that every single girl and guy knew Segun.
-Once he stepped into the hostel, girls would finish his statement for him.
+Once he stepped into the hostel, girls would finish his statement.

 What did Segun do?
-Segun created service.
-He eased the stress of dressing and walking 2 hours to take a passport.
+Segun created a service.
+He eased the stress of dressing and walking for 2 hours to take a passport.

 He went around with the red, white, or black background and set it up anywhere; instant passport, instant payment.

 Don’t panic.
-I don’t mean turning to Mr. Biggs all of a sudden (Although, it’s not a bad idea).
+I don’t mean turning to Mr Biggs suddenly (Although it’s not a bad idea).

 What’s fast food?
-Indomie and Egg or Bread and Egg with Tea – alias Mishia.
-(I have no idea why it’s called that, but yeah, it’s Mishia.)
+Indomie and Egg or Bread and Egg with Tea – alias Mai shai.
+(Hausa word for tea seller is Mai shai.)

-This fast-food can easily be set up in the lodge or the hostel.
+This fast food can easily be set up in the lodge or the hostel.
 Start small.
-Buy a carton of noodles (know the students’ favourite) and a crate of egg.
-Then buy oil, onions, and pepper, with take away plates.
+Buy a carton of noodles (know the students’ favourite) and an egg crate.
+Then buy oil, onions, and pepper with takeaway plates.

-Go door to door, and let them know you do fast-food.
-One important thing to remember: be hygienic, and be prompt.
+Go door to door, and let them know you do fast food.
+One important thing to remember: be hygienic and prompt.
 When people come to you, be smart and quick about preparing the food.

 Another aspect of getting a food stand is making popcorn.
 Mind you, getting a popcorn machine would cost you some serious cash.
-So I advise you stick to non-capital intensive food stand.
+So I advise you stick to the non-capital-intensive food stand.